Stream to the Akamai HD network from Wowza Streaming Engine

 Configure Akamai to receive and distribute the stream

-When your Akamai account is ready, create a stream that will receive the source stream from Wowza Streaming Engine and deliver it for final viewing.
+When your Akamai account is ready, create a stream to receive the source stream from Wowza Streaming Engine and deliver it for final viewing.

 Note: Refer to the Akamai documentation if you need additional help with configuring its service to ingest streams.